Tips You Need to Know Before Visiting Hawaii

 Aloha Is a Way of Life

-The Aloha lifestyle is one of the many reasons why visitors to Hawaii love it so much.
-They are able to feel welcomed, relaxed, and completely unwind during their stay.
+The Aloha lifestyle is one of the many reasons visitors to Hawaii love it so much.
+They feel welcomed, relaxed, and completely unwind during their stay.
 When you visit Hawaii, try to embody the Aloha way of life.

 Learn to Speak Hawaiian

-Learning and using a few simple words and phrases in the local Hawaiian language is considered a sign of respect.
+Learning and using simple words and phrases in the local Hawaiian language is a sign of respect.
 It shows that you've taken the time to learn about the culture and are interested in interacting thoughtfully with the locals during your time on the Island.

 Locals tend to enjoy speaking and teaching Hawaiian to intrigued travelers.
-But don't worry, English is widely spoken, so being fluent in Hawaiian is not required.
+But don't worry, English is widely spoken, so being fluent in Hawaiian is unnecessary.

 Remember, Not Every Local Person is Hawaiian

-It is believed that the Island of Hawaii has been inhabited since 124 AD and was first settled by the Polynesians.
-The descendants that came afterward are those who claim native ancestry to the land and who many would consider being Hawaiian.
+It is believed that the Islands of Hawaii have been inhabited since 124 AD and were first settled by the Polynesians.
+The descendants who came afterward are those who claim native ancestry to the land and who many would consider to be Hawaiians.

-However, not every local on the Island is Hawaiian.
-During the 1800s, Hawaii received an influx of immigrants, resulting in today's rich diversity of people all across the islands.
-So to be respectful, be careful not to mix up Hawaiian with long-time locals.
+However, not every local on the Islands are Hawaiian.
+During the 1800s, Hawaii received an influx of immigrants, resulting in today's rich diversity of people across the islands.
+So, to be respectful, do not mix Hawaiians with long-time locals.

 Lei Etiquette is Important

-Leis are one of the most popular and colorful symbols we think of when we imagine Hawaiian culture.
-In fact, each Hawaiian Island has its own traditional lei.
-To this day, leis are very important and even possess their own etiquette
+Leis are among the most popular and colorful symbols associated with Hawaiian culture.
+Each Hawaiian Island has its own traditional lei.
+To this day, leis are very important and even have their own etiquette.

 When you arrive or leave Hawaii, for example, at your hotel, you may be given a lei.
 It's a symbol of aloha and affection.
 A closed (tied) lei should rest on our shoulders, half in the front and half in the back.